-Farmers prefer earning their income from the marketplace rather than being dependent on government support programs.
-Unfortunately, until world trade practices are made fair and equitable, government support for agriculture will remain imperative.
-Even if the marketplace could yield satisfactory profits for agriculture, government regulations restricting farming practices can make it difficult for farmers to manage their businesses.
+- 45 Farmers prefer earning their income from the marketplace rather than being dependent on - 46 government support programs.
+Unfortunately, until world trade practices are made fair and

+1 equitable, government support for agriculture will remain imperative.
+Even if the marketplace

+- could yield satisfactory profits for agriculture, government regulations restricting farming practices can make it difficult for farmers to manage their businesses. - 4

-The Ag Council believes that farm programs should be designed for the direct benefit of producers.
-While Direct Payments were eliminated in the 2014 Farm Bill, we still believe this program was important to Arkansas' agriculture, especially as an effort to provide expeditious relief to farmers following natural disasters.
-The Ag Council strongly believes that payment limits and/or income testing or other means tests such as management and labor contributions for commodity title programs and other farm programs should be removed as they represent bad policy and do not reflect the economics of modern farming operations.
-They do not reflect the economics of modern farming operations and they should be removed.
-Farm programs should include safety nets for producers that recognize the realities of the cost of production as well as global commodity markets and the subsidizing methods employed by other governments in trade and agriculture.
+5 The Ag Council believes that farm programs should be designed for the direct benefit of 6 producers.
+While Direct Payments were eliminated in the 2014 Farm Bill, we still believe this 7 program was important to Arkansas' agriculture, especially as an effort to provide expeditious 8 relief to farmers following natural disasters.
+The Ag Council strongly believes that payment 9 limits and/or income testing or other means tests such as management and labor contributions for 10 commodity title programs and other farm programs should be removed as they represent bad 11 policy and do not reflect the economics of modern farming operations.
+They do not reflect the 12 economics of modern farming operations and they should be removed.
+Farm programs should 13 include safety nets for producers that recognize the realities of the cost of production as well as 14 global commodity markets and the subsidizing methods employed by other governments in trade 15 and agriculture.

-The Ag Council supports the redirection of Direct Payments towards new market based risk management programs such as Price Loss Coverage (PLC), which work for producers in Arkansas and other parts of the Mid-South.
-While the 2014 and 2018 Farm Bills provided new risk management programs in the Commodity Title, we believe they remain insufficient and should continue to be improved upon, especially in relation to reference prices and payment limitations.
+17 The Ag Council supports the redirection of Direct Payments towards new market based risk risk management programs in the Commodity Title, we believe they remain insufficient and should continue to be improved upon, especially in relation to reference prices and payment